DiLiberto-Lab/ARC-Hub-listening-study/index.md

 <h3>3.
 Listening</h3>

 <p>
-Listen to short story clips with background voices and answer some simple questions about the stories.
+Listen to short story clips with background voices played through speakers, and answer some simple questions about the stories.
 </p>

 </div>